 COURSES TAKEN PRIOR TO ENROLLING IN THE DOCTORAL PROGRAM

-PhD and DES students can complete part or all of the breadth requirement before formal enrollment in the doctoral program, e.g., while previously enrolled at Columbia and/or by “importing” elective courses (not distribution courses) from another academic institution of equivalent quality.
-All import applications must be submitted no later than two weeks (14 days) prior to the student’s first Black Friday enrolled in the doctoral program.
+Doctoral students can complete part or all of the breadth requirement before formal enrollment in the program, e.g., while previously enrolled at Columbia in a different program and/or by “importing” elective courses (not distribution courses) from another academic institution of equivalent quality.
+All import applications must be submitted no later than two weeks (14 days) prior to the end of the student’s first semester enrolled in the doctoral program.
 Both distribution and elective courses taken at Columbia prior to formal enrollment in the doctoral program qualify automatically and do not need to be “imported”, provided that the grade was B+ or higher.
 However, in the case of courses completed more than five (5) years prior to formal enrollment, the appropriate faculty member (the person approving the import or the advisor in the case of prior Columbia courses) must judge that the course is sufficiently relevant to the goals of the doctoral breadth requirement.

 CVN “pre-taped” courses are generally unacceptable for satisfying the breadth requirements, see exceptions below.
 TAing or auditing a distribution or elective course is never acceptable in lieu of taking the course (or cumulative final exam, if offered) for a grade.

 - CVN courses taken while enrolled as a CVN-DES student always qualify.

 - CVN courses taken by a student prior to formally enrolling in the on-campus DES, PhD or MS/PhD program (e.g., while an MS or non-degree student) always qualify.

 - Courses taken live in-person on-campus that happen to also be offered by CVN always qualify.